brucewlee/lingfeat/README.md

 **Psycholinguistic Features**
 > Kuperman, Victor, Hans Stadthagen-Gonzalez, and Marc Brysbaert.
 "Age-of-acquisition ratings for 30,000 English words."
 Behavior research methods 44.4 (2012): 978-990.

-**Traditional Formulas Features**
+**Traditional Formulas**
 > Kincaid, J. Peter, Robert P. Fishburne Jr, Richard L. Rogers, and Brad S. Chissom.
 Derivation of new readability formulas (automated readability index, fog count and flesch reading ease formula) for navy enlisted personnel.
 Naval Technical Training Command Millington TN Research Branch, 1975.

 ## License
-We license LingFeat source code under [(Creative Commons Attribution Share Alike 4.0 license CC-BY-SA-4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+We license LingFeat source code under [Creative Commons Attribution Share Alike 4.0 license (CC-BY-SA-4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Under CC-BY-SA-4.0 license, you are allowed to distribute, modify, or privately use this repository.

-But patent use, trademark use, and warranty use are not permitted.
-Research, code, or etc. that builds on top of LingFeat must be released under the same license.
-If impossible, a similar public license may be used.
+But patent use, trademark use, and warranty use are not permitted. **Research, code, or etc. that builds on top of LingFeat must be released under the same license.** Alternatively, a similar open source license may be used.

+## Acknowledgement
+I made this software during my time at LXPER AI, Seoul, South Korea.
+We decided to make this software openly available strictly for academic research purpose only.

+I thank the firm and all other members of the R&D department for making this research possible.

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/
 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png